Colette Fu

+Colette Fu is an American photographer, book artist and paper engineer known for creating pop-up books, especially on a large scale, from her photographs.

+Early life and education

+Fu, born in Princeton, New Jersey, is the daughter of mainland Chinese immigrants.
+After graduating from the University of Virginia, Fu traveled to China with a student tour and shortly returned for three years to teach English and, later, to study Mandarin and art in Yunnan Province.
+Fu traveled throughout Yunnan, where her mother, member of the Nuosu Yi community, was born, photographing various people in ethnic dress.
+After returning to the United States, Fu studied photography at Virginia Commonwealth University and Rochester Institute of Technology, where she began collaging images into detailed hyperreal fantasy scenarios.

+Career

-Colette Fu is a photographer, book artist and paper engineer based in Philadelphia, Pennsylvania, who makes pop-up books from her photographs.
-She teaches pop-up courses and community workshops with marginalized populations at various art centers, universities and institutions internationally.
+She teaches pop-up courses and community workshops at art centers, universities and institutions internationally.
 Her large-scale, three-dimensional pop-up books feature photographic images which extend towards the viewer for many layers.
 During an artist residency in Shanghai, Fu designed China's largest pop-up book.

 Pop-up and flap books originally illustrated sociological ideas and scientific principles; she constructs her own books on how our selves relate to society today.
 In 2008, Fu was awarded a Fulbright Fellowship to create a pop-up book of the 25 ethnic minority groups residing in Yunnan Province, China, from where the artist's mother's family descends.
 25 of 55 minority tribes of China reside in Yunnan and comprise less than 9% of the nation's population, with the Han representing the majority.
 She uses her artistic skills to spread knowledge and provide a brief portrait of their existence.

-Biography

-Fu, born in Princeton, New Jersey, is the daughter of Chinese immigrants.
-After graduating from the University of Virginia, Fu traveled to China with a student tour and shortly returned for three years to teach English and, later, to study Mandarin and art.
-Fu traveled throughout Yunnan, where her mother, member of the Nuosu Yi community, was born, photographing various people in ethnic dress.
-After returning to the United States, Fu studied photography at Virginia Commonwealth University and Rochester Institute of Technology, where she began collaging images into detailed hyperreal fantasy scenarios.

 Fu's well-received pop-up book series include: